Colt45s/mlb-transaction-tracker/README.md

 # mlb-transaction-tracker

-Trackable MLB transactions by scroll
+Trackable MLB transactions by scrolling down

 ## How to dev